Hanfeng-Lin/Astral_DIA_analysis/README.md

 ### Prerequisites

-You will need to have Conda (either Anaconda or Miniconda) installed on your system to manage the environment.
+You will need to have Conda (either Anaconda or Miniconda) installed on your system to manage the environment, and R 4.4.2 for limma function.

 ### Installation